MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-manage-conversation-flow.md

 ---
 title: Manage conversation flow with dialogs | Microsoft Docs
-description: Learn how to model conversations and manage conversation flow using dialogs and the Bot Builder SDK for .NET.
+description: Learn how to model conversations and manage conversation flow using dialogs and the Bot Framework SDK for .NET.
 author: RobStand
 ms.author: kamrani
 manager: kamrani